Enigmaticpravin/Knowlio-Hackathon/README.md

 4. Open the project in the Studio (note that it should be opened, NOT imported).
 5. You are ready to compile Knowlio.

+## License

+Copyright 2022-2023 Opion

+Google Play and the Google Play logo are trademarks of Google LLC.